Corey Haim: The Two Coreys and final years

 In 2009, Crank: High Voltage was released, which saw Haim sporting a blonde mullet alongside Jason Statham, Amy Smart, and Dwight Yoakam.
 Haim completed two films scheduled for a 2010 release: the thriller American Sunset, in which he played a man who is abducted in the search for his missing wife, and Decisions, shot in December 2009, in which his character is a cop working with troubled kids.
 American Sunset wrapped in New Brunswick, Canada, on June 18, 2009.
 Haim was attached to several films scheduled to go into production in 2010.
 In his final days, he was working on The Dead Sea, a film in which mercenaries on a naval ship are trapped by zombies.
 He requested a "clean set" from producers to reduce temptation, although his fellow cast members commented on his hyperactivity and need for attention.
 Haim came to the set on his days off.

 Personal life

-During the filming of The Lost Boys, Haim bonded with Corey Feldman as they stayed in the hotel watching movies and visited the local arcade.
-The two became best friends.

 Following the release of The Lost Boys, Haim visibly embraced the privileges of his new-found fame, becoming a regular at Alphy's Soda Pop Club, a private nightclub for underage actors at the Hollywood Roosevelt Hotel.

 In February 1993, Michael Bass reported to police that Haim had threatened him during an argument.
 Haim was arrested.
 According to Haim's publicist at the time, he was shooting BB guns at a target in his backyard while trying to fire Bass, who refused to accept that he was being let go.
 Initially investigated as a terrorist threat (a felony), Haim's charge was downgraded to the misdemeanor of exhibiting a replica handgun in a threatening manner.
 Feldman posted Haim's $250 bail.

-By late July 2008, Haim had become destitute and homeless in Los Angeles.
-He was taken in by singer-songwriter Gerard McMahon, who wrote "Cry Little Sister" for The Lost Boys soundtrack.
-They developed an idea for a reality show called Lost Boy Found, documenting Haim's addiction and recovery through music at Mac's studio, where he had been given a place to stay.